Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Locate any lump and feel its characteristics (for example, texture, size, and relationship to the skin and chest muscles).
+Locate any lump and feel its features (for example, texture, size, and relationship to the skin and chest muscles)

 Request imaging tests, including:

-Breast ultrasound to further evaluate information from the physical examination or mammography.
+Breast ultrasound to further evaluate information from the physical exam or mammography

 Image-guided biopsies.
 Those aided by ultrasound or other imaging techniques, including:

-Fine needle aspiration.
-A very fine (thin) needle is guided into the suspicious area and a small sample of the tissue is removed.
+Fine needle aspiration (FNA).
+A very fine or thin needle is guided into the suspicious area.
+A small sample of the tissue is removed.

 Core needle biopsy.
-A larger needle is guided into the lump to remove a small cylinder (core) of tissue.
+A larger needle is guided into the lump to remove a small core (cylinder) of tissue.

 Surgical biopsy.
 A surgical procedure is used to remove all or part of a lump.